Zig-Zag32/CPSC-415-01-Project/README.md

 ## Getting started
 This project is designed as a microservice-based application that can be deployed and run on Kubernetes.

+User access of MS5: http://34.111.130.246/
+User access of Ghost:

-For detailed instructions on setting up the development environment and deploying this application, please refer to the README file in the `k8s` folder.
+For detailed instructions on deploying this application on Kubernetes, please refer to the README file in the `k8s` folder.